Top Gun Anthem

-"Top Gun Anthem" is an instrumental rock composition and the theme of the Top Gun media franchise, including the original 1986 film Top Gun and its 2022 sequel Maverick.
+"Top Gun Anthem" is an instrumental rock composition and the theme of the Top Gun media franchise, including the original 1986 film Top Gun and its 2022 sequel Top Gun: Maverick.
 Harold Faltermeyer wrote the music with Steve Stevens playing guitar and Faltermeyer on the keyboard on the recording.
-In the film, the full song is heard in the film's ending scene.
+In the film, the full song is played in the film's ending scene.

 Overview

-An edited version of the song without the electric guitar is played in the opening sequence set aboard the aircraft carrier deck during launch preparations - the music is set so that after the F-14 Tomcat's engines are on full afterburner and the aircraft subsequently launches from the catapult, it immediately changes to "Danger Zone" by Kenny Loggins.
-This edited version would re-appear in a similar fashion during the opening scene of Top Gun: Maverick, but with F/A-18 E/F Super Hornets and F-35s replacing the F-14s.
+An edited version of the song without Stevens' guitar part is played in the opening sequence set aboard the aircraft carrier deck during launch preparations - the scene is set so that after the first F-14 Tomcat's engines are on full afterburner and the aircraft subsequently launches from the catapult, the music immediately segues into Kenny Loggins' "Danger Zone".
+This edited version would re-appear in a similar fashion during the opening scene of Top Gun: Maverick, only with F/A-18 E/F Super Hornets and F-35s replacing the since-retired F-14s.

-In an interview for RedBull Academy in 2014, Faltermeyer recalled simultaneously recording keyboard parts for Billy Idol's Whiplash Smile while also composing a melody for a scene in the movie Fletch.
+In an interview for Red Bull Academy in 2014, Faltermeyer recalled simultaneously recording keyboard parts for Billy Idol's Whiplash Smile while also composing a melody for a scene in the movie Fletch.
 Idol passed by the control room on a break and opened the door for a listen.
 He liked the melody and pumped his fist in the air, saying it was "Top Gun".
 In a 2022 interview with AXS TV, Stevens said Faltermeyer showed him a Betamax copy of the film's workprint and offered him to record the guitar section of the song.

+The deep bell-sounding synth that opens the song was produced by two daisy-chained Yamaha TX816-s (which are themselves combinations of eight Yamaha DX7-s each), accompanied by a Roland TR-808 drum loop.